As a food handler, you play a crucial role in ensuring that food tastes good but is also safe for consumption.

 - sore throat with a fever

-These symptoms may indicate that you have a foodborne illness, and working with food while you have these symptoms, could easily spread the illness to other people, including both your customers and coworkers.
+These symptoms could indicate that you have a foodborne illness, and working with food while you have these symptoms, could easily spread the illness to other people, including both your customers and coworkers.

 Vomiting and diarrhea are the most common symptoms of foodborne illness and are highly contagious since these bodily fluids contain the pathogen that caused the illness.